Start at NJ’s highest waterfall then hike steeply uphill to the Appalachian Trail, Crater Lake, and Hemlock Pond.

 Restrooms:

-None at the Falls parking.
+None at the parking lot.
 If you approach from Rt.
-206, there are outhouses at the two Tillman Ravine parking lots on Mountain Rd.
+206 to Tilman Road to Walpack Cemetery, you’ll pass outhouses at the two Tillman Ravine parking lots on Tilman Rd.

-If you approach from the other direction, there may be portable toilets at Millbrook, and restrooms when it’s open.
+If you approach from another direction that passes Millbrook Village this has restrooms in season and possibly portable toilets otherwise.
 During the hike there are two composting toilets in the parking lot at Crater Lake.

 Hike Directions: